 12 Mile Coulee

 Twelve Mile Coulee is a natural area park located in northwest Calgary with two off-leash areas and numerous hiking trails.
-There are two capital projects in the Park in 2019, please see information below.

-Information session & development projects
+Citizen engagement & development projects

 About the park